Josh Altman And Heather Bilyeu Baby: ‘MDLLA’ Couple Reveals Daughter’s Name

 Josh Altman is one busy man, but it sounds like he will be even more busy in a few weeks.
-His wife, Heather, is nearing her third trimester of pregnancy and before long, their daughter will be joining them in Los Angeles and learning all about how to make deals in California.
+His wife, Heather, is nearing her third trimester of pregnancy, and before long, their daughter will be joining them in Los Angeles and learning all about how to make deals in California.
 It was just over a year ago that Altman was engaged and planning a wedding with Heather.
 These two have come a long way as they had already canceled their wedding once, because they were simply too busy to plan a wedding and Heather questioned whether Josh really wanted their relationship and really wanted the future they had talked about.

 According to a new Bravo report, Josh Altman is now revealing that he’s very excited about becoming a father.
 He announced the baby news over the summer, where he also revealed that he and Heather were expecting a little baby girl.
-But they have been keeping details about their daughter private, but it sounds like they have been planning everything from the nursery to figuring out her name.
+They have been keeping details about their daughter private, but it sounds like they have been planning everything from the nursery to figuring out her name.

 Inside #MDLLA stars @thejoshaltman & @HeatherBAltman‘s baby shower!
 What they’ve named their little girl, tonight on #ExtraTV! pic.twitter.com/nDbCgWBnnu